 2. Give yourself permission

 Give yourself permission to just be and feel whatever you are experiencing with compassion, non-judgment, and curiosity.

 Notice what are you feeling? … angry, afraid, sad, frustrated, embarrassed, conflicted, confused, hurt, mistrusted, insecure etc…

 What are you needing?…safety, honesty, connection, support, understanding, trust, security etc… Here is a link to Non-Violent Communication NVC Feelings and Needs short list

-All emotions and needs are valid.
+All feelings and needs are valid.
 Even though thoughts and emotions seem very real, they are not always true.
 Give yourself permission to step back, take a break or say “No.” Listen to your heart and do what feels right for you in that moment.

 We need to take time to consciously & actively PROCESS negativity.
 Too often we get use to relying on our default defense mechanisms, we ignore, dismiss, avoid, run, hide, blame, fight, or numb ourselves…Negative events, feelings, & thoughts then accumulate affecting every part of our life.
 Find safe ways to reflect on and process your thoughts, emotions, behaviors, and events… like what happened right before feeling a wave of emotions and disturbance?
 Did you notice any stress signals in your body before reaction?
 What reoccurring thoughts or feelings keep coming up?
 What is the earliest memory you have of a similar event, or feeling this way or thinking these thoughts?
 What is this part of you most afraid of?
 What needs do you wish were met then to feel seen, safe, soothed, and secure?
 What do you want to believe about yourself now?

 If you do not have time to fully process triggering event, disturbing emotions or thoughts, at the very least, visualize putting them in some sort of imaginary container (i.e. treasure, chest, suitcase, jar), then put your hand on your heart and take at leat three deep breaths.
 Or you can visualize your favorite place to be like where you feel most safe, happy, and free to be you.
 Go through all your senses while visualizing this place…What do you see, hear, feel, smell, taste?